ByeonDoHyeon06/python-what-is-vibe-coding/README.md

 - `GET /healthz` – simple health check.

 ## How the Proxmox & SOLAPI adapters work
 - `app/infrastructure/clients/proxmox.py` – logs in with username/password (realm defaults to `pam`) to fetch a ticket/CSRF token, then hits the Proxmox API to create VMs on the configured node.
+It supports cloning from a template VMID defined on the plan (with optional storage target) or creating a fresh VM.
 The host/node credentials come from the admin-managed catalog (or the fallback `PROXMOX_*` env values if provided).
 - `app/infrastructure/clients/solapi.py` – place to call the official SOLAPI SDK.
 It reads `SOLAPI_KEY`, `SOLAPI_SECRET`, and `SOLAPI_FROM`.
 Implement SMS sending in `send_provisioning_sms`.

 Both clients are injected into the saga orchestrator (`app/application/services/server_orchestrator.py`), which sets the server status, calls Proxmox, and sends an SMS.
 If an exception occurs, the orchestrator rolls back by calling `destroy_server` and marking the server as `ROLLED_BACK`.